byoseph3/temp_repo_cs3210/README.md

 autograder logs all submissions both in Gradescope and remotely, so any submission may be audited.

+## Collaboration Policy

+This is an individual assignment.
+You may not work with another student to complete the assignment.

+To set up a private fork, please follow [these instructions][private-fork].

 ## Extra

 If you're begging for more after this assignment, you may consider trying some